CS126SP20/final-project-rrshen/README.md

 This codebase follows the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) with Doxygen-style documentation.
 You can generate your own HTML version of the documentation.
 See [the guide on the Doxygen page](http://www.doxygen.nl/manual/doxygen_usage.html).
+Due to heavy use of Choreograph and RandFloat functions that accept float parameters, all coordinates in this project are saved as floats, and functions that deal with coordinates also return floats.

 ## Rules
 In each level, your bird will begin in the same position, to